wp-staging/wp-staging/readme.txt

 = 2.5.0 =
 * Fix: Do not exclude db.php if it is not located in the wp-content folder
 * New: Add Filter to exclude certain tables from search & replace operation
+* New: Show PHP user in system info

 = 2.4.9 =